 - Determination of health care benefits and rights

-When you and your partner make the decision to create a marital agreement of any kind, it is important that you ensure the legality of that agreement.
-In order for any marital agreement to be binding, and enforceable, several important steps will need to taken.
+When you and your partner decide to create a marital agreement of any kind, you must ensure the legality of that agreement.
+For any marital agreement to be binding, and enforceable, several important steps will need to be taken.

 - Legal Representation – Both parties must be legally represented during the process, or sign a document waiving their rights to representation.
 While you may waive your rights to representation, it is highly recommended that you retain the counsel of an experienced Morris County marital agreement attorney any time you are deciding such critical issues.